English - Writing

 Impact – What difference will this make?

-At Clowne Junior School, we aim to teach and equip children with the necessary skills, vocabulary and confidence to write independently for a range of audience and purposes.
+At Clowne Junior School, we aim to teach and equip children with the necessary knowledge and skills, vocabulary and confidence to write independently for a range of audience and purposes.
 Throughout each writing sequence, children will be encouraged to choose vocabulary and grammatical structures independently, write for a particular genre and purpose and then edit and review their work to increase accuracy and effect.
 Finally, children will revisit previously taught grammar structures, text types and genre features through overlearning and be able to demonstrate their retention and application through end of term assessments.
-We believe that, when Children leave Clowne Junior School, they will be equipped with the necessary skills and understanding to effectively continue their English and writing curriculum and secondary school and beyond.
+We believe that, when Children leave Clowne Junior School, they will be equipped with the necessary knowledge, skills and understanding to effectively continue their English and writing curriculum and secondary school and beyond.